 While we can’t answer every claim submitted, we will do our best to answer as many as possible.

-Our aim is to provide robust, unbiased information.
+We aim to provide robust, unbiased information.
 We hope this information will help members of the public think critically about health claims and make well-informed choices.

 We endeavour to ensure all data and text is accurate at time of posting to iHealthFacts.ie.
-However, we recognise the importance of post publication clarifications and corrections.
-All post publication changes will be posted online as corrections.
+However, we recognise the importance of post-publication clarifications and corrections.
+All post publication changes will be posted online as updates.